KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 Knowledge graphs use graph-based data models to capture knowledge commonly combined from large and diverse data sources [@Hogan2021].
 Constructing knowledge graphs can be an intricate and open-ended task that is in many ways an art rather than a craft.^[The same argument was made about designing ontologies in @Soldatova2016.]
-We are short on solid engineering practices to guide us through it.
+There is a shortage of solid engineering practices guiding through this task.

-We propose how to construct knowledge graphs using a method based on user requirements formulated as competency questions.
+We propose how to construct knowledge graphs using a method based on user requirements formulated as competency questions (CQs).
-It suggests to formalize the competency questions as SPARQL [@SPARQL2013] queries and wrap them as SHACL [@SHACL2017] constraints allowing them to be used as automated tests.
+It suggests to formalize the CQs as SPARQL queries [@SPARQL2013] and wrap them as SHACL constraints [@SHACL2017] allowing them to be used as automated tests.
-The method defines a process to guide a knowledge graph construction based on feedback from tests.
+The method defines a process guiding knowledge graph construction based on feedback from tests.
 It aims to reduce the effort required to construct a knowledge graph that meets its requirements, while assessing the quality of semantic artifacts made in this effort.

+# Motivation

 Following a method for knowledge graph construction offers several benefits.
 In general, a method helps decide what to do next.